aeonSolutions/Aeonlabs-Carbon-Fiber-EMF-Protection-Helmet/README.md

 ## Total Cost of this Project
 The total cost of this project to date is listed below:
 - Work hours dedicated to this project: >30 w.h <br>
-  This included research and study about Bio EM RF, building this repository, and other useless miscellaneous online tasks.
+  This includes research and study about Bio EM RF, building this repository, and other useless miscellaneous online tasks.
 - Carbon Fiber Helmet ~90 eur ( [buy one on AliExpress ](https://s.click.aliexpress.com/e/_DCsIVkJ) )

 <br>